Bucht1k/fotbal/README.md

 # Fotbal
-Simulation of a football match, whose input are fifa cards and their positions.
+A program that simulates a football match.
+Its input are fifa ratings of players and their positions.